tkiat/my-writings-public/blog/software/app-and-os/icecat-intro.md

 ## Default Extensions

-- LibreJS.
+- **LibreJS**.
 It blocks suspecting non-trivial javascript codes.
 My first experience is that LibreJS blocks almost everything.
 It makes browsing almost impossible.
 Sure, you can unblock a particular javascript code but it is unfun and time-consuming to do that often.
 The javascript is usually minified so I don't see how can I verify it.
 As a result, I remove LibreJS, and also related add-ons, from IceCat.
-- Searxes' Third-party Request Blocker.
+- **Searxes' Third-party Request Blocker**.
 This extension blocks all 3rd party requests.
 Google tag manager and Google analytics are found on almost every website.
 Facebook and co. trackings are found on many websites which I keep blocked.
 Requests that I allow include necessary CAPTCHA testing requests and the extension that does A/B testing.
 I allow most third-party CDN requests too but I do out of necessity in this case.
 This extension is much less annoying than LibreJS so I keep it.
-- ViewTube.
+- **ViewTube**.
 It makes you anonymous while browsing Youtube.
 I disable it so that I can log in and like the video and sometimes even watch the ads to support the creator.
 I don't mind Google tracking in this case.
 - And more.
 I don't cover them here.

 ## Login with Firefox Account